virantha/docker-python/README.md

 #Docker-python

-This docker is made for unRAID to run my python scripts on.
+This docker image is my first attempt at setting up some of my own python utilities for unRAID.